 On the security side of Android P, you can put your phone into a special "lockdown" mode where you can't unlock your phone using anything but your PIN.
 Also, apps face tighter restrictions about using the microphone and camera, which should mean no chance of anyone being able to spy on you.

 Internal navigation is improved with tech known as W-Fi RTT (that's Round-Trip-Time) – it basically lets you find your position in indoor shopping centres, airports and other places based on the location of nearby Wi-Fi networks.

-There are a ton of other very minor changes, but finally for now, Android P brings support for displays with notches (that is Android phones that want to follow the lead of the iPhone X).
+There are a ton of other very minor changes, but finally for now, Android 9 Pie brings support for displays with notches (that is Android phones that want to follow the lead of the latest iPhones).
 Apps will be able to adapt to shift their layout for notches of different sizes, and for phones that have no notch at all.
 The time has now been shifted to the left-hand side of the status bar, for example.

-Bearing in mind that Google's key apps, from Google Assistant to Chrome to Gmail, all get updated outside of Android, the Android P improvements will be small and incremental tweaks rather than massive new features.
+Bearing in mind that Google's key apps, from Google Assistant to Chrome to Gmail, all get updated outside of Android, you can still look forward to more updates once Android 9 Pie has landed on your phone.

 You can look forward to continuing upgrades for Google Assistant, especially – like the upcoming feature where it can keep up a conversation with a real human being.

 App and phone security updates can appear through the Play Store app rather than having to wait for whatever new Android version Google rolls out in 2019.
 Similarly, the Camera app could get new augmented reality features independently, if Google has something new it wants to show off.